San'yas Anti-Racism Indigenous Cultural Safety Training

 Learning is self-paced over an eight-week window and typically takes eight hours to complete.
 Learning happens with a group of other participants, and is supported by a facilitator.

-The training is available to all continuing SFU employees with supervisor’s approval (APSA, CUPE, APEX and Poly Party).
+The training is available to all SFU employees with supervisor’s approval (APSA, CUPE, APEX, Poly Party, TAs, RAs, Post Docs).

 Human Resources will coordinate the registration for SFU staff, and Faculty Relations will coordinate registration for faculty members.
 Please complete the following as an expression of interest:

 Capacity is limited, but we expect you’ll be placed in a cohort within a month.
 Specific timing depends on facilitator capacity/availability from Provincial Health Services Authority (PHSA).
 You’ll receive an email once you’ve been registered.